GediminasMasaitis/DependencyInjection.GenericFactory/README.md

 In fact, the library internally uses a `WeaklyTypedFactory<TService>`, which is basically a caching wrapper around `ActivatorUtilities.CreateFactory` that gets registered as a singleton, and solves the first two problems.
 The `GenericFactory` is then a wrapper around that, that solves the last problem *sort of*.

-*Sidenote: The weakly typed factory can be registered by calling `IServiceCollection.AddWeaklyTypedFactory<TService,TImplementation>()` and is then available via `IWeaklyTypedFactory<TService>`*, but I wouldn't recommend using that directly.
+*Sidenote: The weakly typed factory can be registered by calling `IServiceCollection.AddWeaklyTypedFactory<TService,TImplementation>()` and is then available via `IWeaklyTypedFactory<TService>`, but using it directly is not the recommended approach.*